-Although in the C source code a few technical commands must be included (for instance the #include directive, the parenthesis for grouping blocks of code, and some data format pragma like %d), the program is readable and understandable enough for non-experts.
+Although the C source code requires a few technical commands to be included (for instance the #include directive, the parentheses for grouping blocks of code, and some data format pragma like %d), the program is readable and understandable enough for non-experts.
 Source code in high-level languages is in fact a sequence of human-readable instructions that a programmer writes when she/he develops the program.
 Program code is then stored in files for further changes or for producing executable code by a compiler.
 When the source code is complete, it is run through a compiler to turn it into machine code called executable code.
-This is a program code that a computer can understand and execute but humans are no longer able to read and change appropriately because machine code consists of binary sequences of 1s and 0s that aren’t human-readable.
+This is a program code that a computer can understand and execute but humans are no longer able to read and change appropriately because machine code consists of binary sequences of 1s and 0s that are not human readable.
 While most high-level programming languages use a compiler-based approach to produce machine code, a few programming languages, such as JavaScript or PHP, are interpreted instead.
 In interpreted languages, the distinction between source code and executable code does not apply because there is only the source code that is analyzed and executed by an interpreter that processes each single instruction and, if correct, generates the corresponding machine code to be executed.
 Generally, application software is distributed in a form that includes only executable files.
-This means that we can install and run that software, but we cannot modify or reuse it in other programs.
-If the source code of programs is included it would be useful to a programmer or a system developer, who might wish to study and/or modify that code.
+This means that we can install and run that software but we cannot modify or reuse it in other programs.
+If the source code of programs is included, it would be useful to a programmer or a systems developer who might wish to study and/or modify that code.

-In this context, the concept of open-source programs plays an important role.
+In this context, the concept of open source programs plays an important role.
 This term was coined in the field of software development to describe a specific approach to building and distributing computer programs.
 Today, however, the keyword “open source” describes a broader set of values, projects, products, and initiatives that include and celebrate principles of open exchange, collaborative participation, rapid prototyping, transparency, and community-oriented development.
-The open-source model is a decentralized software development and maintaining standard that urges for open collaboration among software programmers, teams, and companies.
-A main principle of open-source software development is peer production, with products such as source code, schemes, and documentation freely available to the public.
-According to this approach, source code of programs is distributed together with executable for allowing users and programmers to learn the algorithms used in those software programs and modify/extend them if needed.
+The open source model is a decentralized software development and maintaining standard that encourage open collaboration among software programmers, teams, and companies.
+A main principle of open source software development is peer production, with products such as source code, schemes, and documentation freely available to the public.
+According to this approach, the source code of programs is distributed together with the executable to allow users and programmers to learn the algorithms used in these software programs and modify/extend them if needed.

-Open-source technology benefits both expert programmers and end-users.
-In fact, computer users prefer open-source software to proprietary software for several practical reasons, including control of the used algorithms, security in execution, readability, and training.
-Some open-source licenses require that anyone who releases a modified open-source program must also release the source code for that program.
-Furthermore, we must notice that some licenses specify that who alters and shares an open-source program with others must also share that program’s source code without charging a licensing fee for it.
+Open source technology benefits both expert programmers and end users.
+In fact, computer users prefer open source software to proprietary software for several practical reasons, including control of the used algorithms, security in execution, readability, and training.
+Some open source licenses require that anyone who releases a modified open source program must also release the source code for that program.
+Furthermore, we must keep in mind that some licenses specify that who alters and shares an open source program with others must also share that program’s source code without charging a licensing fee for it.

-2.7 Software applications
+2.7 Software Applications